-WJC: You know how I've tried to helpsyou; Boris.
-When I was it was the preparing to come here, I never had a second thought, when I despite criticism and advice not to come.
+WJC: You know how I've tried to help you, Boris.
+When I was preparing to come here, I never had a second thought, despite criticism and advice not to come.
 Even yesterday, when I was getting ready to speak at the War Memorial, I was thinking: what words can I say that will help President Yeltsin?
-That's why I saidy Muntil the Cold War was over, the world didn't appreciate what Russia had the bloom."
+That's why I said, "Until the Cold War was over, the world didn't appreciate what Russia had done."